cartowong/oo/README.md

 #' @return an instance of Student
 Student <- function(name, age, studentID) {

+  Precondition$checkIsString(name, 'name should be a string') Precondition$checkIsNumeric(age, 'age should be numeric') Precondition$checkIsString(studentID, 'studentID should be a string')

   # object to return
   student <- Person(name, age)$extend()